magicmark/blog.larah.me/src/content/blog/service-to-service-graphql.md

 service-to-service use cases, binary protocols offer an excellent developer experience, and win on raw performance alone (e.g. [gRPC](https://grpc.io/), [cap'n'proto](https://capnproto.org/), [bebop](https://github.com/6over3/bebop) to name a few).
-More commonly used however, are old-fashioned REST endpoints (ideally typed with Swagger/OpenAPI or similar).
+More commonly used however, are good old-fashioned REST endpoints (ideally typed with Swagger/OpenAPI or similar).

 A ["boring"][boring] stack would reasonably be: